-Besides the grand view of the raging ocean, the best reason to visit the cape is to tour the small but worthwhile Lewis and Clark Interpretive Center (244 Robert Gray Dr., 360/642-3029, daily, $5), incongruously built atop a World War II-era artillery emplacement a short walk from the end of the road.
+Besides the grand view of the raging ocean, the best reason to visit the cape is to tour the small but worthwhile Lewis and Clark Interpretive Center (360/642-3029, daily Apr.-Oct., Wed.-Sun.
+Nov.-Mar., $5), incongruously built atop a World War II-era artillery emplacement a short walk from the end of the road.
 On November 7, 1805, after five months and more than 4,000 miles, the explorers finally laid eyes on the Pacific from this point, and then they sat through nine days of continuous rain before fleeing south to Oregon.
 Displays inside the museum give the overall context for their journey of discovery, walking you through the different stages of their two-year round-trip.
-The small “Cape D” lighthouse stands atop a cliff, a half-mile walk from the Lewis and Clark museum, which is 200 feet above the Pacific Ocean.
-The more impressively photogenic North Head Lighthouse, on the ocean side of the peninsula a mile north of the museum, is the oldest on the West Coast.
+A half-mile walk from the interpretive center, the small “Cape D” lighthouse stands atop a cliff high above the Pacific Ocean.
+The more photogenic 1898 North Head Lighthouse is on the ocean side of the peninsula a mile north of the museum.

-In recent years there have been a number of developments building on the area’s Lewis and Clark connections, including the eight-mile Discovery Trail, which heads north to the town of Long Beach, and a series of thought-provoking installations by architect Maya Lin (creator of the Washington, D.C., Vietnam Veterans Memorial).
-Called the Confluence Project, and located mostly along the riverfront east of the museum, these works all deal with the coming together of the natural and man-made worlds, as well as the interaction of explorers and Native Americans.
-The installations range from boardwalks and interpretive trails (lined in places by quotations from Lewis and Clark’s diaries) to a sculptural basalt “fish-cleaning” table.
+The seven-mile Lewis and Clark Discovery Trail heads north to the town of Long Beach and a series of thought-provoking installations by architect Maya Lin (creator of the Washington, DC, Vietnam Veterans Memorial).
+Called the Confluence Project, and located along the riverfront east as far as Columbia Gorge, these works all deal with the coming together of the natural and artificial worlds, as well as the interaction of explorers and Native Americans.
+The installations range from driftwood columns, boardwalks, and interpretive trails (lined in places by quotations from Lewis and Clark’s diaries) to a sculptural basalt fish-cleaning table.